With the release of the Extensible Analytics Engine, GoodData has improved on existing capabilities in developing ranking metrics.

 You can apply a RANK function to any GoodData metric using MAQL in the Custom Metric Editor.
 Suppose you are using one of the basic metrics in a GoodData Sales Analytics project: Avg.
 Won.
 This metric represents the average size of a won opportunity.

-The report below uses the Avg.
+The following report sample uses the Avg.
 Won metric and slices it by a Quarter/Year (Snapshot) attribute.

-For simplicity’s sake we’ve filtered for the years 2011 and 2012, to limit our results to just eight rows of data.
+For simplicity’s sake we applied filter for the years 2011 and 2012, to limit our results to just eight rows of data.

 Now suppose you want to rank all the results of the Avg.
 Won metric on the level of Quarter/Year.
-To do so, we’d add a second metric to the report:
+To do so, we would add a second metric to the report: